Funaná: Characteristics

-That requires a good knowledge of popular culture and language, and that’s why recent compositions, compositions from younger authors or compositions from authors with little contact with popular culture do not always use this poetry technique.
+That requires a good knowledge of popular culture and language, and that's why recent compositions, compositions from younger authors or compositions from authors with little contact with popular culture do not always use this poetry technique.

-Concerning instrumentation, in its most traditional form, of the funaná only uses the accordion and the ferrinho.
+Concerning instrumentation, in its most traditional form, the funaná only uses the accordion and the ferrinho.
 With the stylization and electrification other instruments are used: the rhythm provided by the ferrinho is made on a drum set together with other percussion instruments (a shaker or a cabasa); the bass/accompaniment played on the accordion is replaced by a bass guitar and an electric guitar; the melody played on the accordion is replaced by a synthesizer.
-By the end of the 90’s, there is a certain revival where the unplugged (acoustic) performances are sought after, in which electronic instruments are relegated in favor to authentic accordions and ferrinhos.
+By the end of the 90's, there is a certain revival where the unplugged (acoustic) performances are sought after, in which electronic instruments are relegated in favor to authentic accordions and ferrinhos.